YinHK-gameDev/unity-learn/Multiplayer & Network/Netcode/README.md

 > When using `FixedUpdate` or physics in your game, set the network tick rate to the same rate as the fixed update rate.
 The `FixedUpdate` rate can be changed in `Edit > Project Settings > Time > Fixed Timestep`

+The **tick rate** is the frequency with which the server updates the game state.

+A single update of a game simulation is known as a tick.
+The rate at which the simulation is run on a server is referred often to as the server's tickrate; this is essentially the server equivalent of a client's frame rate, absent any rendering system.

 https://daposto.medium.com/game-networking-1-interval-and-ticks-b39bb51ccca9